ms-jpq/coq_nvim/docs/PERF.md

 # Performance

-My objective from the beginning was to write something that can keep up with **every keystroke**, and generate _good results_ within **tens of milliseconds**.

-And quite a bit of optimization has gone into making `coq.nvim` in accordance with that goal.

-## Responsiveness

-### Moving heavy lifting off of UI thread

-self explanatory

-### Incremental completion

-On the python end, this is done via collaborative multi-tasking similar to [React's new concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html).

-Instead of projecting the entirety of the result-set, rows are computed incrementally, in an interruptible fashion.

-More interestingly, on the SQLite end:

-`coq.nvim` launches half a dozen independent in memory SQLite virtual machines in their own threads.

-This is done in part because it allows the SQLite VMs to each progress without having to block on unrelated operations.

-### Soft Deadlines

-At the end of day, I can make `coq.nvim` as fast as possible, but the `LSP` servers can still take forever to respond.

-Normally, this is handled by a deadline, where If the `LSP` servers do not respond in time, other completion sources will be shown after a timeout.

-Actually this is a lie, the timeout is only in effect if other sources find matches, if no matches are found before the deadline.
-Each source is polled for completion incrementally until they are all done, or some matches are found from one of the sources.

-## Speed

-In general, there are two ways to make a program faster.

-### Pick a faster language

-The storage & query engine in `coq.nvim` is written in SQL.

-SQLite comes natively with python, and it is about as battle tested as anything out there.

-### Write code that does less work

-This is the interesting part.
-We all know the _**data structures and algorithms**_ spiel.
-This is in part handled by SQLite.

-But that is not enough!

-#### Flow Control
+## Humans are slow

+Humans are much slower than computers, therefore when we think about performance, we not only need to think about the cost to compute.

+Below a certain threshold, **the cost to humans**, ie. reading and decision time will dominate most human computer interactions.

+Therefore `coq.nvim` put a high degree of emphasis on providing not only fast completion times, but also [high quality fuzzy search](https://github.com/ms-jpq/coq_nvim/tree/coq/docs/FUZZY.md)

+The fuzzy algorithms focus on **tolerance for typographical errors**, because humans are also error prone.

+## Throughput vs latency

+**Perceived performance** has much more to do with responsiveness rather than overall time elapsed.

+At every level of `coq.nvim`, the design is to explicitly trade better throughput for better latency.

+This is the same design decision behind many "fast" garbage collectors.

+In broad strokes, this means making `coq.nvim` **concurrent**, which introduces costs to throughput, but enables **other optimizations** detailed below.

+## SQLite

+`coq.nvim` spins up over half a dozen independent SQLite VMs.

+Not only are `sqlite3` VMs fast af due to `C`, and `btrees`, and countless hours of optimizations.

+They also provide **even futher speed ups**, these will be elaborated futher in later parts of this document.

+## Parallelism

+There is this persistent myth that _cpython programs_ cannot take advantage of threading for non-io tasks.

+In fact, _cpython code_ cannot run in parallel due to the [`GIL`](https://docs.python.org/3/c-api/init.html), but _c code_ can!

+Assuming that they use the `Py_BEGIN_ALLOW_THREADS`, `Py_END_ALLOW_THREADS` macro, which releases the `GIL`.

+**`sqlite3`** is one of those special stdlibs using these two macros, hence it is exploited to provide compute.

+## Concurrency

+`coq.nvim` takes advantage of concurrency via two main avenues:

+1. Threading, for io and sqlite3

+2. Coroutines, wherever possible

+### Threading

+Interestingly, `coq.nvim` actually **performs better**, when cpython is tuned to **switch threads more often**.

+This is the opposite of many toy parallelism examples, whereby adding threads to a numerical problem slows down computation.

+That is because `coq.nvim` is not just performing numerical compute.

+When mixing io and compute, cpython introduces a deliberate and significant overhead to GIL acquisition.

+Through GIL tuning, `coq.nvim` is able to mostly ignore this cost, but man, none of this is at all obvious.

+### Coroutines

+Coroutines are used ubiquitously in `coq.nvim`.
+Unlike pthreads, coroutines are scheduled collaboratively instead of preemptively.

+In other words, instead of the runtime (ie. cpython, OS), `coq.nvim` **performs its own task scheduling**.

+What it means is that `coq.nvim` has total control over both **when and _if_** tasks are scheduled.

+Notably, **`sqlite3` VMs can be manually preempted**, and therefore we can schedule them like coroutines.

+## Task scheduling

+`coq.nvim` probably has the most **advanced task scheduler** out of any completion engine, not just for vim.

+### Do nothing

+By definition, the **fastest thing to do is to do nothing**.

+Half the battle is figuring out what tasks can be optimizated away to nil.

+#### Flow control

 In a naive network with limited capacity, if the rate of ingress exceeds the capacity of egress, the network will eventually enter a doom spiral, where the incoming traffic piling up in congestion.
+This phenomenon is refered to as [bufferbloat](https://en.wikipedia.org/wiki/Bufferbloat)

 For `coq.nvim`, this issue is solved akin to how the linux packet queue [`tc-cake`](https://man7.org/linux/man-pages/man8/tc-cake.8.html) works on a basic level for TCP traffic sharping.